Skip to main content

 About

-Bloodshed is a single player shooter game.
+Bloodshed is a single player shooter game with fantasy and dark fantasy themes.
 It was developed by com8com1 Software and was released on May 22, 2025.
 It received positive reviews from players.

 Bloodshed is an exhilarating fusion of Roguelite elements merged with retro-styled visuals and first-person “Survivors-like” frenetic combat action: Face endless waves of undead foes, collect experience points, and upgrade your skills and weapons in a battle to survive the night.
 Even after death, you keep your hard-earned money which can be exchanged for persistent improvements and unlockable con…